 Our U.S. domiciled insurance subsidiaries file financial statements with state insurance regulatory authorities and the NAIC that are prepared on an accounting basis prescribed or permitted by such authorities.
 Statutory accounting practices differ from U.S. GAAP in several respects, causing differences in reported net income and stockholders' equity.
 Permitted statutory accounting practices encompass all accounting practices not so prescribed but that have been specifically allowed by state insurance authorities.
-Our insurance subsidiaries have no material permitted accounting practices, except for River Lake Insurance Company V ("River Lake V"), River Lake Insurance Company VI ("River Lake VI") and River Lake Insurance Company VI ("River Lake VI").
-River Lake VII was granted a permitted accounting practice from the state of Vermont to carry their reserves on a U.S. GAAP basis.
+Our insurance subsidiaries have no material permitted accounting practices, except for River Lake Insurance Company V ("River Lake V"), River Lake Insurance Company VI ("River Lake VI") and River Lake Insurance Company VII ("River Lake VII").
+River Lake V and River Lake VII were granted permitted accounting practices from the state of Vermont to carry their reserves on a U.S. GAAP basis.
 River Lake VI was granted a permitted accounting practice from the state of Delaware to record a portion of the undrawn amount of its existing letter of credit and any additional letters of credit as gross paid-in and contributed surplus, thereby including such amounts in its statutory surplus.
 The amount of the letters of credit recorded as gross paid-in and contributed surplus is equal to the excess of statutory reserves less the economic reserves.